 During the procedure, and depending on how lax the neck skin has become, the placement of the surgical incisions could vary but are typically placed around the earlobe and near the hairline in the skin behind the earlobe.
 Sometimes it is also necessary to make an incision below the chin.

 Once the platysma muscle has been tightened and the fat contoured, Dr. Walton will gently re-drape the skin over the neck before trimming the excess skin.
 The incisions will be securely fastened with sutures that are to be taken out about 5-7 days following the procedure.
-In some patients, it is necessary for a drain to be placed to prevent blood and serum from collecting in the neck.
+In some patients, a drain must be placed to prevent blood and serum from collecting in the neck.
 The drain will typically be removed within 1-2 days following surgery during an in-office visit.

 Are You a Candidate?